al-taran/sports-schedule-getter/README.md

 - [ ] Investigate why selenium doesn't kill process?
 - [ ] Deal with playoff mode and TBD dates
 - [ ] Add async calls if need to boost up speed?
-- [ ] Put all configs into one spot and retrieve as env vars
 - [ ] Add option for derby matchups

 ### Nice to have: